memgraph/docs/lab/style-script/gss-graphstyle-directive.md

 ---
-id: gss-graphstyle-directive
+id: gss-viewstyle-directive
-title: Graph Style Script @GraphStyle directive properties
+title: Graph Style Script @ViewStyle directive properties
-sidebar_label: GraphStyle directive properties
+sidebar_label: ViewStyle directive properties
 ---

-`@GraphStyle` directive is used for defining style properties of a general graph view: link distance, view, physics, repel force, etc. You can read more about each property in the following sections.
+`@ViewStyle` directive is used for defining style properties of a general graph view: link distance, view, physics, repel force, etc. You can read more about each property in the following sections.

-## `@GraphStyle`
+## `@ViewStyle`

-Here is the list of all properties that can be defined in the `@GraphStyle` directive, along with their expected types.
+Here is the list of all properties that can be defined in the `@ViewStyle` directive, along with their expected types.

 ### `collision-radius: number`